 Few products are launched under as much pressure as the Sonos Arc soundbar.
-The company's first Dolby Atmos soundbar arrived long after most other companies had released products that support the format.
+The company's first Dolby Atmos soundbar arrived long after most other companies had released products with support for the format.

 It also arrived shortly after Sonos launched its next-gen S2 platform, which drew a fair amount of criticism for leaving some older products behind, and it had to justify costing almost twice as much as the brilliant Beam and prove to be a worthy successor to the hugely popular Playbar.

 That’s a lot of pressure, even for Sonos.
-But while the Arc arrived late to the Dolby Atmos soundbar party, it quickly proved to be the heart and soul of it and, almost 18 months on, is still one of the very best performance-per-pound soundbars you can buy.
+But while the Arc arrived late to the Dolby Atmos soundbar party, it quickly proved to be the heart and soul of it and, over two years on, it hasn't left yet.
+Despite contenders frequently vying for its crown, the Arc is still one of the very best performance-per-pound soundbars you can buy.

-The Sonos Arc is specifically designed to partner bigger TVs than the more compact Beam.
+The Sonos Arc is specifically designed to partner bigger TVs than the more compact Beam Gen 2.
 At 114cm (45"), it is a bit wider than a typical modern 49-inch TV and is proportionally best partnered with a 55-inch model.
-It’s also significantly wider than the outgoing Playbar (90cm / 35").

 Connections HDMI, optical, ethernet

-Surround format support Dolby Atmos, Dolby True HD, Dolby Digital+, Dolby Digital
+Surround format support Dolby Atmos, Dolby True HD, Dolby Digital+, Dolby Digital, DTS

 AirPlay 2 Yes